-- 9.1 There will be exceptional occasions when it is not possible to complete the consideration process (including any appeal) within 3 months of first receiving the request.
-Where an extension of time is mutually agreed with you, your line manager and/or Principal will write to you confirming the extension and the date on which it will end. - 9.2 If you withdraw a formal request for flexible working, you will not be eligible to make another formal request within the same academic year of your original application, except in exceptional circumstances.
+- 9.1 There will be exceptional occasions when it is not possible to complete the consideration process (including any appeal) within 2 months of first receiving the request.
+Where an extension of time is mutually agreed with you, your line manager and/or Principal will write to you confirming the extension and the date on which it will end. - 9.2 If you withdraw a formal request for flexible working, you will only be eligible to make one furthrt formal request within the next 12 months, except in exceptional circumstances.
 In certain circumstances, a request made under the formal procedure will be treated as withdrawn.
 This will occur if: - a) you fail to attend two meetings under the formal procedure without reasonable cause; or - b) you unreasonably refuse to provide information we require to consider your request. - 9.3 In such circumstances, your line manager and/or Principal will write to you confirming that the request has been treated as withdrawn.